 The underpinnings of STEM Supremacy are, as I've laid out, complicated to see and stretch back to the end of World War II — but when put together they form a broader picture of where the philosopher-kings of the tech industry are heading, and what they believe.
 If we continue to live in a society that devalues humanities-type knowledge and glorifies STEM knowledge, this kind of thinking will persist, I fear.
 And the tech industry is partly responsible for cultivating this noxious worldview, in the sense that their PR apparatuses glorify STEM knowledge and encourage the public to view their leaders as demigods.

 Ironically, the only antidote to all this sophistry is the humanities — the kind of critical thinking that they entail, and the kind of thinking that it is impossible for computers to do.
 I've often wondered if part of the tech industry's investment in digital humanities is designed to help stave off critical discourse or criticism of their companies.
-Indeed, by remapping the idea of what knowledge is in the first place, the tech industry may be building towards a future in which we even lack the language think critically about their role in society.
+Indeed, by remapping the idea of what knowledge is in the first place, the tech industry is helping to realize a future in which we lack even the language to think critically about their role in society.
 Or maybe even a future in which they rule over us as monarchial, benevolent dictators — at least in their eyes.
 Perhaps this was the plan all along.